Quasilinear rough partial differential equations with transport noise: Introduction

+If there is a merit in our approach, it is its relative simplicity and its compliance with classical PDE techniques (such as energy estimates, maximum principles, duality arguments etc.; see \cite{ladyzhenskaya1968linear}).
+Moreover, our notion of solution appears to blend well with Gubinelli's concept of \textit{controlled paths} \cite{gubinelli2004controlling}, defined here in terms of suitable Sobolev spaces (see Definition \ref{def:controlled}).
+For all these reasons, the proofs below are essentially independent from the existing literature on non-linear rough PDEs.

-\textbf{Stochastic bibliography.} Stochastic analogues of \eqref{problem} constitute a basic motivation for introducing a rough paths formulation, where the noise $\dot X$ is often used to account for physical uncertainties (e.g.\ thermal fluctuations).
+\paragraph*{Stochastic bibliography} Stochastic analogues of \eqref{problem} constitute a basic motivation for introducing a rough paths formulation, where the noise $\dot X$ is often used to account for physical uncertainties.
 In this direction, we point out the pioneering work of Denis and Stoica \cite{denis2004general}, allowing for a transport noise close to the rough input in \eqref{problem}.
-During the past decade, important progress have been made in the context of rough/stochastic scalar conservation laws (see, e.g., \cite{debussche2010scalar,lions2013scalar,lions2014scalar,friz2014stochastic,hofmanova2015scalar,debussche2016degenerate,gess2018well}, i.e.\ equations of the form\footnote{In \eqref{conserv} the symbol $\circ$ stands either for the Stratonovitch product between semimartingales, or for the usual product between a controlled path with a (geometric) rough path.}
+More recently, Munteanu and R\"ockner \cite{munteanu2016total} have studied the so-called \textit{total variation flow} perturbed by a similar gradient noise (see also \cite{ciotir2016nonlinear,barbu2018stochastic,dareiotis2020nonlinear}).
+During the past decade, significant progress has been made in the context of rough/stochastic scalar conservation laws (see, e.g., \cite{debussche2010scalar,lions2013scalar,lions2014scalar,friz2014stochastic,hofmanova2015scalar,debussche2016degenerate,gess2018well}, i.e.\ equations of the form